kevinschueller/kevin-portfolio/src/pages/index.md

   component: TestimonialsBlock
   subtitle: ''
   testimonialslist:
-  - author: Geoffrey Beatty- Assistant Professor at La Salle University
+  - author: Geoffrey Beatty - Assistant Professor at La Salle University
     avatar: "/images/0-1.jpg"
     content: I've known Kevin as both a student and a co-worker.
 He is one of the most talented students I've ever had the pleasure of working with.
 His designs